mswarasi/General-MultiplexBayes/README.md

 ### Case II: The assay accuracy probabilities are UNKNOWN

-In this case, the vector of assay accuracy probabilities are assumed to be unknown.
-To be consistent with this scenario, the assay sensitivities and specificities from columns 4-7 of the data input Z are removed and the missing values are filled out by -9.
-The head of the data is shown again.
+In this particular case, the vector of assay accuracy probabilities is assumed to be unknown.
+In order to accommodate this scenario, we remove the assay sensitivities and specificities from columns 4-7 of the data input matrix Z, and fill in any missing values with -9.
+The revised data input is shown below.

 Z[ ,4:7] <- -9